nergi-r/Song-Genre-Classifier/README.md

 # Song-Genre-Classifier

-An application to predict Indonesiang songs genre based on its lyric.
+An application to predict Indonesian songs genre based on its lyric.

 Genre prediction includes: Pop, Rock, Hip Hop, Dangdut.